iraklikutchiashvili/React-Sticky/README.md

 ## My process

-my first MERN stack web app.
+My first MERN stack web app.
 It's an imitation of sticky papers.
 In order to render notes you need to fill in both title and content inputs.
 Practiced and demonstrated my abilities in technologies such as Mongodb Expressjs Reactjs Nodejs.

 ## Built with